Last Updated on March 20, 2023 by Andrew Pirie

 By: Jessa G. Mangsat

 Katherine “Khay” Santos, a proud University of Baguio, snatched one of the bronze medals in the recently Southeast Asian Games held in Palembang, Jakarta, Indonesia.
 Katherine is a long-time athlete; she’s been engaged in sports since elementary now.
 She loves running and playing her events in jumping.

 Entering college life for her made her realize the hardship of studying and playing her interest in sports.
-However, she’s still determined to finish her studies and a varsity player at the same time.
+However, she’s still determined to finish her studies and be a varsity player at the same time.
 Khay is a full scholar of the University of Baguio and receives incentives for representing the school in different invitational games.

 Katherine as a teammate